Timeline of the Syrian civil war: Renewed fighting (June–October 2012)

 Following the Houla massacre of 25 May 2012, in which 108 people were summarily executed and the consequent FSA ultimatum to the Syrian Ba'athist government, the ceasefire practically collapsed, as the FSA began nationwide offensives against government troops.
 On 1 June, President Assad vowed to crush the anti-government uprising.

 On 5 June, fighting broke out in Haffa and nearby villages in the coastal governorate of Latakia Governorate.
 Syrian Army troops were backed by helicopter gunships in the heaviest clashes in the governorate since the revolt began.
 Government forces seized the territory following days of fighting and shelling.
 On 6 June, 78 civilians were killed in the Al-Qubeir massacre.
 According to activist sources, the Syrian Army started by shelling the village before the Shabiha militia moved in.
 The UN observers headed to Al-Qubeir in the hope of investigating the alleged massacre, but they were met with a roadblock and small arms fire and were forced to retreat.

 On 12 June 2012, the UN for the first time officially proclaimed Syria to be in a state of civil war.
 The conflict began moving into the two largest cities, Damascus and Aleppo.
 In both cities, peaceful protests – including a general strike by Damascus shopkeepers and a small strike in Aleppo were interpreted as indicating that the historical alliance between the Ba'ath government and the business establishment in the large cities had become weak.

 On 22 June, a Turkish F-4 fighter jet was shot down by Syrian government forces, killing both pilots.
 Syria and Turkey disputed whether the jet had been flying in Syrian or international airspace when it was shot down.
 Despite Turkish Prime Minister Recep Tayyip Erdoğan's vows to retaliate harshly against Assad's government, no such intervention materialised.
 Bashar al-Assad publicly apologised for the incident.
 By 10 July, rebel forces had captured most of the city of Al-Qusayr, in Homs Governorate, after weeks of fighting.
 By mid-July, rebels had captured the town of Saraqeb, in Idlib Governorate.

-By mid-July 2012, with fighting spread across the country and 16,000 people killed, the International Committee of the Red Cross declared the conflict a civil war.
+By 15 July 2012, with fighting spread across the country and 16,000 people killed, the International Committee of the Red Cross declared the conflict a civil war.
 Fighting in Damascus intensified, with a major rebel push to take the city.
 On 18 July, Syrian Defense Minister Dawoud Rajiha, former defense minister Hasan Turkmani, and the president's brother-in-law General Assef Shawkat were killed by a suicide bomb attack in Damascus.
 The Syrian intelligence chief Hisham Ikhtiyar, who was injured in the same explosion, later died from his injuries.
 Both the FSA and Liwa al-Islam claimed responsibility for the assassination.